Do you want to create new market opportunities?

-Waste is defined as any extra time, labor, or material spent producing a product or service that does not add value to it.
+Waste is defined as any extra time, labor or material spent producing a product or service that doesn’t

 Shortened lead times and reduced costs